 An integrated network

 It is simply unrealistic to expect that any single program of intervention or research could ever help us to reach such a big outcome, like timely and accurate diagnosis for all children with ASD.
 My previous work has outlined how research is simply one element of a roadmap to better outcomes.
-Research must be part of an integrated network that includes training, policy, and increasingly advocacy.
+Research must be part of an integrated network that includes training, policy, and, increasingly, advocacy.
 All of these elements only influence outcomes through their impact on services and supports delivered to people with ASD, or their caregivers.
-Ideally, these services take the form of evidence-based practices, delivered by individual, trained professionals, often working together as part of a program.
+Ideally, these services take the form of evidence-based practices (EBPs), delivered by individual, trained professionals, often working together as part of a program.

-But this complex network break down easily and frequently.
-My detailed case study of a young man in behavioral crisis illustrates the many ways that can happen, with life-changing consequences for people living with ASD, and at tremendous cost to society.
+Many times, EBP cannot be translated into changes in services without taking other elements of the network into account, like training and policy.
+And this complex network break down easily and frequently.
+My detailed case study of a young man in behavioral crisis illustrates the many ways this can happen, with life-changing consequences for people living with ASD, and at tremendous cost to society.
 Some of these breakdowns are entirely avoidable given the evidence-based practices already available.
 For more than 20 years, I have sought to try to identify how to prevent such breakdowns, by translating research on diagnosis and treatment into specific programs in schools, hospitals, and universities.
 And for most of that time, I was directly accountable for the breakdowns that did occur, because I was directly delivering education and treatment, or because I was leading programs that delivered such services.

 Multiple sectorsHome CommunityPhysical/Mental/Behavioral HealthPublic/Higher educationMultiple levelsLocal RegionalState NationalWe need clear roadmaps to navigate these complex inter-relationships.
 These relationships often span not just multiple elements (services, training, research, and policy), but often multiple sectors (health, education, and community services), and multiple levels (local, regional, state, and national).
 Several years ago, I tried to bring these complex relationships together in the design of a statewide autism training network.
 This network was carefully positioned to generate recommendations across agencies responsible for services, training, and policy, to gather data about progress directly from stakeholders, to pilot new programs of training, and to report directly to the state legislature.